VR-Caps: A Virtual Environment for Capsule Endoscopy: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this work, we introduced a virtual endoscopy environment, VR-Caps, that is capable of generating fully-labeled and realistic synthetic data that is consistent with the topology and texture of real organs for control, navigation and machine vision related tasks, which may contribute to significant improvements in several medical imaging and device control applications.
-We have illustrated the effectiveness of the synthetic data generated by our environment on state-of-the-art methods applied on 6 tasks.
+In this work, we introduced a virtual endoscopy environment, VR-Caps, that is capable of generating fully-labeled and realistic synthetic data that is consistent with the topology and texture of real organs for control, navigation, and machine vision related tasks, which may contribute to significant improvements in several medical imaging and device control applications.
+We have illustrated the effectiveness of the synthetic data generated by our environment on state-of-the-art methods applied to 6 different tasks.
 These tasks showed that data provided by VR-Caps increases the performance of deep learning models that can enhance the effectiveness of endoscopy by providing solutions to common technical problems faced during surgical or diagnostic procedures.
 For endoscopic control and vision related tasks, we believe that we reduced the gap between simulation and real-world domains which is essential in transferring learned skills to real-world robotic scenarios.

-In future, we plan to extend the environment to also simulate interaction with flexible or tethered double balloon endoscopes and to include additional disease classes and modalities for control and vision tasks.
+Besides various sim-2-real scenarios, we additionally addressed the autonomous area coverage problem and showed a promising coverage learning strategy for endoscopic systems.
+As future work, we will continue working on the coverage problem and evaluate the validity of our approach in real-world scenarios.
+We also plan to extend the environment to simulate interaction with flexible or tethered double balloon endoscopes and to include additional disease classes and modalities for control and vision tasks.
 We also plan to leverage the environment to study the effect of capsule design choices on the performance of the various algorithms (e.g., conducting depth estimation test with a stereo camera or coverage task with a 360\degree camera design).